oreqizer/oreqizer/content/the-math-of-fitness/index.md

 ## Beginner

-Beginners, people who have never been through a linear strength program, most benefit from a simple _linear progression_ of strength training, something like _Starting Strength_ or _5/3/1_.
-They can add some hypertrophy accessories to the mix, especially for the abs.
-If you're not fat, make sure to eat in a slight surplus to facilitate new tissue development!
+Beginners, people who have never been through a _linear strength progression_ should do just that, something like _Starting Strength_ or _5/3/1_.
 All they need for endurance sessions are two to three aerobic LISS sessions a week, later substituting one for a HIIT session.

+Strength days should contain big, scalable compound lifts and cover the _whole body_ and all core movement patterns:

+- Squat - back squat, front squat
+- Press - strict press, bench press, dip
+- Pull - deadlift, chin-up, barbell row

+Do around 3 sets of each exercise.
+Keep reps on barbell lifts around 5, do gymnastic movements for max reps.
+Accessories for 10-20 reps can be added to the mix, especially for the _abs_ and _hamstrings_, like leg raises, ab wheel or a GHR.

-For grandmas and the less conditioned, LISS can be just a longer brisk walk or a hike.
+Beginners are best off with building an aerobic base before jumping into more intense forms of conditioning, so _monostructural LISS_ activities like running, cycling or rowing for about 30min are ideal.
+For grandmas and the less conditioned, a brisk walk will suffice.

 Every session should include a skill practice to get proficient in movements you want to learn as quickly as possible, especially _weightlifting_ and